 Why Do Marketers Use Gated Content?

 Another reason for using gated content is to increase the perceived value of the content.
-Since visitors have to make an effort to obtain gated content, they often perceive it as being more valuable than ungated content.
+Since visitors have to make an effort to obtain content, they often perceive it as being more valuable than ungated content.

 Finally, you can use gated content to segment audiences.
 For example, if a marketer has different types of gated content for different buyer personas, they can use this information to improve their targeting.